Is being black ugly?

 Why Asians are not underrepresented in Media

 There has been a lot of anger spewed around on the grounds of Scarlett Johnson playing Major Motoko Kusanagi(A fictional Japanese Character) in the new Ghost in the Shell film, due for release sometime next year.
-My interest here is not to defend the producers choice in casting, but to examine it in a different mindset.
+My interest here is not to defend the producer’s casting choice, but to examine it from a different perspective.

-First, let’s address the issue regarding Asians being under-represented in the media.
-As of the 2010 U.S census, Asians represent 4.8% of the U.S populace.
-The term ‘Asian’ doesn’t do well to convey the diversity of this population, that adheres many different religions, speak many different languages, are culturally quite diverse, as well as being quite phenotypically different from each other.
-The largest ethnicities counted for among ‘Asians’ are Chinese, Indians, Filipinos, Koreans, and Japanese.
-Each group standing alone would barely make up 1% of the U.S populace.
-Why do I bring this to bare is because, when arguing that a group is underrepresented in something we need to understand what percentage that group is of the populace.
-Because Asians make up a relatively small minority of the United States it seems logical they would also make up a small percentage of who we see in the media.
+First, let’s address the issue regarding Asians being underrepresented in the media.
+As of the 2010 U.S. census, Asians represent 4.8% of the U.S. population.
+The term ‘Asian’ doesn’t do well to convey the diversity of this population, which adheres to many different religions, speaks many different languages, is culturally quite diverse, and is quite phenotypically different from each other.
+The largest ethnicities counted among ‘Asians’ are Chinese, Indians, Filipinos, Koreans, and Japanese.
+Each group standing alone would barely make up 1% of the U.S population.
+Why I bring this to bear is that when arguing a group is underrepresented in something, we need to understand what percentage that group constitutes of the populace.
+Because Asians make up a relatively small minority of the United States, it seems logical that they would also make up a small percentage of what we see in the media.

-The second point I would like to bare is that people argue why filmmakers would cast a Caucasian lead in a film based on a Japanese property.
-It is important to understand just because a film is based on works from another culture doesn’t automatically mean the film is going to be set in that setting.
-Keep in mind that this is an American adaptation of Japanese fictional story, so casting actors that fit the American standards(which according to us Census is still 60% white) isn’t that absurd.
-There are many instances when for example Japanese producers adapt American properties for their own market, casting Japanese actors in roles played by traditionally white actors, I think of the Japanese 1970s live-action Spider-Man TV show.
+The second point I would like to bear in mind is that people argue why filmmakers would cast a Caucasian lead in a film based on a Japanese property.
+It is essential to recognize that just because a movie is based on works from another culture, it doesn’t automatically mean the film will be set in that specific setting.
+Keep in mind that this is an American adaptation of a Japanese fictional story.
+Hence, casting actors that fit the American standards(which, according to the US Census, is still 60% white) isn’t that absurd.
+There are many instances, for example, when Japanese producers adapt American properties for their own market, casting Japanese actors in roles traditionally played by white actors.
+I think of the Japanese 1970s live-action Spider-Man TV show.

 Finally, quite comically, is how the Japanese view this situation themselves.
-In an article by Kotaku, internet comments by Japanese fans seem to convey that Japanese themselves don’t see this a big deal.
-In fact, comments reflect how ironic it is that White people in the United States are bothered by this issue more so than are Japanese people.
-I have attached the link to this article here…http://kotaku.com/the-japanese-internet-reacts-to-scarlet-johansson-in-gh-1771544034
+According to an article by Kotaku, internet comments from Japanese fans suggest that the Japanese themselves don’t view this as a significant issue.
+In fact, comments reflect how ironic it is that White people in the United States are bothered by this issue more than are Japanese people.
+I have attached the link to this article here… here…http://kotaku.com/the-japanese-internet-reacts-to-scarlet-johansson-in-gh-1771544034

 Why Gender is not fully a social construct(part 1)

 The argument has been made that gender is fully a social construct, with no biological merit.
 I want to argue against this point.
-First, I do consolidate to the fact that there are obvious cultural artifices in constructing how the two sexes behave.
-Pink is for girls while blue is for boys, Ashley is a girl’s name and john is a boys name, etc, these are all examples of gender norms put in place by society.
-But there is also certain predisposition that is fully biologically based.
-Point one, men and women have varying degrees of hormonal difference.
-Men on average have far higher levels of testosterone than women and women on average have far higher levels of estrogen.
-Our emotions and behaviors are heavily based on chemicals in our brain.
+First, I do acknowledge the fact that there are obvious cultural artifices in constructing how the two sexes behave.
+Pink is often associated with girls, while blue is typically linked to boys.
+Ashley is a girl’s name, and John is a boy’s name.
+These are all examples of gender norms established by society.
+But there is also a certain predisposition that is fully biologically based.
+Point one, men and women have varying degrees of hormonal differences.
+Men, on average, have far higher levels of testosterone than women, and women, on average, have far higher levels of estrogen.
+Our emotions and behaviors are heavily influenced by the chemicals in our brains.
 For example, higher levels of testosterone lead to a higher instance of aggression, assertiveness, and violence.
 Estrogen makes individuals more empathetic.
-These two chemical being unequally distributed among the sexes leads to both having two different biological dispositions and behavior.
+The unequal distribution of these two chemicals among the sexes leads to differences in biological dispositions and behavior.

-There has many who point out how Gender roles are socially based.
+Many point out how Gender roles are socially based.
 But I want to argue that gender roles are a part of human evolution.
-Humans are a sexually dimorphic species which means that there is the physiological difference between the two.
-First men are on average 3 inches taller and weigh 25% more than women.
-Nature doesn’t just make species sexual dimorphic unless there was some sexual are surviving benefits from it.
+Humans are a sexually dimorphic species, meaning there is a physiological difference between the sexes.
+Men are on average 3 inches taller and weigh 25% more than women.
+Nature doesn’t just make species sexual dimorphic unless there are some sexual survival benefits from it.
 Case in point, a book written by Leonard Shlain “Sex, Time, and Power”(A must read) Shlain( a surgeon) theorizes that because women on general suffer from Iron deficiency(due to the fact they lose blood every month from menstrual cycles, as well as their red blood cells produce less Iron), and the fact women have to go through eight months gestation and six years weaning a newborn child.
-Women needed men to help them attain Iron by providing her with meat, in return the man got copulation.
+Women needed men to help them attain Iron by providing them with meat; in return, the men got copulation.

-With the beginning of civilization, humans moved away from solely surviving on wild game and vegetation but to domesticating both crop and animals.
-Many of the roles that woman had previously still remained somewhat the same, because women still got pregnant and had to attend to her young children.
-Men now had to attend to the field are face starvation.
+With the beginning of civilization, humans transitioned from relying solely on wild game and vegetation to domesticating both crops and animals.
+Many of the roles that women had previously held remained largely unchanged, as women still became pregnant and had to care for their young children.
+Men now had to participate in the field or face starvation.
 We see the emergence of patriarchy in this time period.
-Men having a physical advantage over women, took responsibility of keeping the society safe from outsiders as well as seeing to all the intense labor required for agriculture.
+Men, having a physical advantage over women, took responsibility for keeping society safe from outsiders as well as undertaking all the intense labor required for agriculture.